jes/pngcam/README.md

     $ pngcam-render --usage
     Usage: pngcam-render [options] STLFILE

-    This program will read in the STLFILE and render it to a heightmap in STLFILE.png.
+    This program will read in the STLFILE and render it to a heightmap.

     Options: